danimelchor/clypi/docs/api/components.md

 - `suffix`: text or padding displayed after the icon
 - `speed`: a multiplier to speed or slow down the frame rate of the animation
 - `capture`: if enabled, the Spinner will capture all stdout and stderr and display it nicely
+- `output`: the pipe to write the spinner animation to

 ##### `done`